devlucky/Kakapo/README.md

 A common approach when testing network requests is to stub them with fake network data from local files.
 This has some well known disadvantages:

-- Data which does not reflect the actual behavior from backend
+- Data which does not reflect the actual behavior from backend.
 - Static files with fake responses which need to be updated every time APIs are updated.
-- Mock data is just **dumb** data
+- Mock data which is just **dumb** data.
-- Lots of boilerplate code and additional files needed to setup stubbed local files
+- Boilerplate code and additional files needed to setup stubbed local files.

-While still this approach may work good, Kakapo will be a game changer in your network tests: giving you complete control when it comes to simulating backend behavior in a easy manner.
-Moreover, you can even prototype your application before having a real service behind!
+While still this approach may work good, Kakapo will be a game changer in your network tests: it will give you complete control when it comes to simulating backend behavior completely.
+Moreover, you can even take a step further and prototype your application before having a real service behind!

 ## Features